ajrgodfrey/WriteR/ReadMe.md

 Perhaps the easiest way to ensure the necessary R add-on packages are installed is to install the BrailleR add-on package.

-To get WriteR to run, users must have Python 2.7 installed and hte latest version of wxPython.
+To get WriteR to run, users must have Python 2.7 installed and the latest version of wxPython.
 Once Python 2.7 is installed, the command line "`pip install wxPython`" can be issued to install the wx module, or if it is already there, "`pip install -U wxPython`" will update it.
 N.B.
 The capitalisation  of U and P was intentional (and is required).

+As of May 2018, the code is suitable for use in both Python 2.7 and Python 3.6; special thanks to Marshall Flax for that and numerous other updates in May 2018.
+Some question exists (at the time of writing) about the ability to use the "pip" method of installng wxPython for Python 3.
+Manual installation may be necessary.

 This repository was established 8 January 2016 after a meeting Jonathan had with James in Petone.